Struggling to find interesting blog post ideas for your blog?

 #50 Build a list - Build a list of your readers.
 You can use Aweber or Mailchimp for that; in that way you can inform your readers about the new posts you've made.

-#51 Create a blog post about your bad habits – Smoking, alcohol, drugs.
+#51 Create a blog post about your bad habits - Smoking, alcohol, drugs, yes they could be blog ideas too!
 Tell them something shocking!

 #52 Offer free help in your industry to get new contacts - Free help gives you great reputation and people will start sharing your blog more often as well as suggesting to their friends.
 It helps to grow into a branded expert.